A small intimate wedding at Northampton Cathedral

 N&N!
 Huge thanks for having me along and for so kindly letting me share some of your photos.
 I can’t wait to see you again next year – and photograph everyone busting their best moves to “I Gotta Feeling”! xoxo

-Wondering whether to go ahead with an intimate wedding?
+Wondering whether to have an intimate wedding?